microsoft/api-guidelines/azure/Guidelines.md

 The Azure REST API guidelines are an extension of the [Microsoft REST API guidelines][1].
 Readers of this document are assumed to be also reading the [Microsoft REST API guidelines][1] and be familiar with them.
 Azure guidance is a superset of the Microsoft API guidelines and services should follow them *except* where this document outlines specific differences or exceptions to those guidelines.
 This document does contain additional Azure-specific guidance and additional details.

-#### Asynchronous operations

-The Microsoft REST API guidelines for Long Running Operations are an updated, clarified and simplified version of the Asynchronous Operations guidelines from the 2.1 version of the Azure API guidelines.
-Unfortunately, to generalize to the whole of Microsoft and not just Azure, the HEADER used in the operation was renamed from `Azure-AsyncOperation` to `Operation-Location`.
-Services **SHOULD** support both `Azure-AsyncOperation` and `Operation-Location` HEADERS, even though they are redundant so that existing SDKs and clients will continue to operate.
-Clients that call these services **SHOULD** look for both HEADERS and prefer the `Operation-Location` version.
-Both HEADERS **MUST** return the same value.

 ### Additional guidance for Azure Resource Manager resource providers

 Teams building ARM Resource Providers (RPs) MUST follow the additional guidance in the ARM Resource Provider Contract (RPC) and related documents.
 These documents can be found here.